altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 *She was still holding the mirror: squeezing it, in fact* ~Rossin stood at her side~
 "K::Martha?"
-~Kent was next to Rossin, behind him was Flanagan~ *Flanagan walked forward and through Rossin* "FL__F::It's one thing to push her in from a dream..."
+~Kent was next to Rossin, behind him was Flanagan in Felix's body~ *Flanagan walked forward and through Rossin* "FL__F::It's one thing to push her in from a dream..."
 "A::Are you back yet?"